 It's the domino effect: What Austria does affects Hungary, Serbia, Croatia and Slovenia.
 The humanitarian corridor is based on the philosophy that countries can't force people to stay where they don't want to be.

-, the backlash from Austria grows in proportion to the backup of people trying to pass through to Germany.
+So, when Bavarian State Premier Horst Seehofer announces his intent to slow or even stop the flow, the backlash from Austria grows in proportion to the backup of people trying to pass through to Germany.